django/dsf-working-groups/active/ai.md

 The team posts public meeting notes to the forum.
 These serve as reports to the DSF Board and Steering Council.

 The team produces an annual report that is shared with the Django community.

+## Appendix

+### Group activities

+As an illustration of the group’s remit, here are possible activities members could take part in.

+- Marketing: Django as the go-to for AI apps
+- Django guidelines for LLMs
+- Automated code review
+- Understanding how to deal with AI slop contributions
+- Dynamic learning quiz or tutor for Django learners
+- Boilerplate code generation with prompts for `startproject` / `startapp`
+- Vector search in the Django docs
+- Exploring modern agent-based workflows
+- Reviewing the energy use of AI